vlk32/ng-authentication/readme.md

-# Angular 2 module for http error handling
+# Angular 2 module for handling authentication

-Angular 2 module used for handling http api error handling
+Angular 2 module used for handling authentication